-''' Multiple AMBER options for HIS:
+''' Multiple AMBER options for HIS :

-0 Decide every time differently

 1 HID Histidine Delta Hydrogen

 2 HIE Histidine Epsilon Hydrogen

-3 HIP Histidine E D Hydrogens
+3 HIP Histidine E & D Hydrogens

-Suggested option: 0 '''

 For a number of residues (His, Glu, Asp, Lys and Cys) there is more than one option available in the AMBER95 force field, depending on the protonation state (His, Glu, Asp and Lys) or the existence of a sulphur bridge/connection to a metal atom (Cys).
 The default is to choose a different option for the His and Cys residues, and use one option for Glu, Asp and Lys (fully charged).
 However, if wanted you can make a choice for all residues.